-Management Action Monitoring Requirement Status Comments All new site personnel will undertake an environmental induction, emphasising the importance of Aboriginal heritage in the MRUP region and showing locations of known heritage sites to be avoided.
+Management Action Monitoring Requirement Status Comments reported immediately as an environmental incident.
+All new site personnel will undertake an environmental induction, emphasising the importance of Aboriginal heritage in the MRUP region and showing locations of known heritage sites to be avoided.
 Annual audit of training records.
 C Refer to Section 4.1 Environmental Induction.
-The Company's database induction records show that in the reporting period all personnel (13 employees and 3 contractors) working or visiting MRP completed the revised Environmental and Community Relations Induction.
-A total of 112 personnel completed the two previous renditions of the induction.
+The Company's database induction records show a total of 106 people (consisting of 31 employees and 75 contractors and visitors) have completed the Environment and Community Relations Induction (MRO-ENV-PP-008) and its assessment.
 Aboriginal heritage requirements are contained within the Environment and Community Relations Induction (MRO-ENV-PP-008): MRP personnel are not permitted to enter registered Aboriginal sites.
 Showing locations of known heritage sites is to be avoided.
 Any access to a registered Aboriginal Site must have a valid reason for entry (special circumstance) and permission prior to entry after completing the "Aboriginal Registered Heritage Sites Authorised Entry" (MRO-ENV-RG-001).
 If required, you will be notified of any sites near your work area by a Deep Yellow manager.
 Immediately stop any work that may disturb the area and notify your supervisor or Deep Yellow manager if you find any suspected artifacts or sites in the field.
 Do not disturb sites or collect, move or destroy artifacts.
-All personnel involved in clearing and ground disturbance activities will undertake training on the GDAP process and management actions to take if unauthorised disturbance occurs or when unknown sites are encountered Annual audit of training records. С Refer to Section 4.1 Environmental Induction which states the number of personnel inducted.
+All personnel involved in clearing and ground disturbance activities will undertake training on the GDAP process and management actions to take if unauthorised disturbance occurs Annual audit of training records. С Refer to Section 4.1 Environmental Induction which states the number of personnel inducted.
 The induction includes information on the GDAP process and Aboriginal heritage: Immediately stop any work that may disturb the area and notify your supervisor or Deep Yellow manager if you find any suspected artifacts or sites in the field.

-Do not disturb sites or collect, move or destroy artifacts.
-The induction includes assessment questions to confirm personnel understand the content of the training.
+Management Action Monitoring Requirement Status Comments or when unknown Do not disturb sites or collect, sites are move or destroy artifacts. encountered The induction includes assessment questions to confirm personnel understand the content of the training.